 Aggressive granulomas consist of well organised connective tissue containing histiocytic-monocytic and fibroblastic reactive zones.
-They can be highly vascularized, and villous structures can be observed.
+They can be highly vascularised, and villous structures can be observed.
 On immunohistological evaluation, most of the cells in the aggressive granulomatous tissue tends to be multinucleated giant cells and C3bi-receptor and nonspecific esterase-positive monocyte-macrophages.
 1

-May show the development of progressive lytic focal regions around the replacement.
+There may be evidence of progressive lytic focal regions around the replacement.
 There is usually smooth endosteal scalloping 7 and no sclerotic reaction.

 The presence of a joint effusion due to reactive synovitis may be an early MR finding.
 This may occur before symptoms arise.
 There may also be capsular thickening and the presence of low signal intensity debris within the joint, though the normal fluid signal intensity of the effusion may also be seen.

 In certain occasions, it may be mistaken for primary or secondary neoplasia.